MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -ShadowMessageAutoDiscardInterval
-!!!
-Exchange Server 2010

-The ShadowMessageAutoDiscardInterval specifies how long a server retains discard events for shadow messages.
-A primary server queues discard events until queried by the shadow server.
-However, if the shadow server doesn't query the primary server for the duration specified in this parameter, the primary server deletes the queued discard events.

-The default value is 2 days.

-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The ShadowMessageAutoDiscardInterval parameter specifies how long a server retains discard events for shadow messages.
-A primary server queues discard events until queried by the shadow server.
-However, if the shadow server doesn't query the primary server for the duration specified in this parameter, the primary server deletes the queued discard events.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-Valid input for this parameter is 00:00:05 to 90.00:00:00.
-The default value is 2.00:00:00 or 2 days.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The ShadowMessageAutoDiscardInterval parameter specifies how long a server retains discard events for shadow messages.
 A primary server queues discard events until queried by the shadow server.
 However, if the shadow server doesn't query the primary server for the duration specified in this parameter, the primary server deletes the queued discard events.